COLORADO FISHING REPORT

 We'll make it easy.
 Click here to order a selection of killer flies that work on most still waters, but specifically on Spinney Mountain Reservoir.

-The current flow is 241 CFS.
-The flow has been at this level for about 5 days and the fish are well adjusted to this level.
-Best flies have been Pheasant Tails, Yellow Sallie nymphs, gray or olive RS-2's and Caddis Larvae.
-Fishing isn't off the hook but it is worth the mile (plus) walk into the river from the parking lot.
+Best flies have been Pheasant Tails, gray or olive RS-2's, Caddis Larvae and olive, black or tan Midges.
+Keep your hook sizes between 16 and 22.
+Fishing isn't off the hook but it is worth the mile (fish) walk into the river from the parking lot.
+The streamer action is picking up.

 Whether you prefer the 12 oz., or you are all in for the "40," this creek is always flowing cold and foamy.
 Use limes and salt as needed.
 Longnecks are the preferred choice, but almost any variety will catch you a buzz.

-The Middle Fork of the South Platte above Spinney Mountain Reservoir is now down to a very fishable level.
+The Middle Fork of the South Platte above Spinney Mountain Reservoir is now down to fall flows (i.e. low).
 Attractor dries and nymphs should be all you need.
-But bring a few yellow Sallie, caddis and Green Drake nymphs/dries just to make sure.
-Oh hear, a size 14 hopper won't go wrong either.
+But bring a few streamers in case the trout are in the mood to chase.
+Some big fish have moved up from the reservoir.
+Oh yeah, a size 14 hopper won't go wrong either.

 We'll make it easy.
 Click here to order an array of angler tested flies that the trout like to eat on the Middle and South Forks of the South Platte River.